MV Africa Mercy: Volunteer crew

-Like past Mercy Ships vessels, the Africa Mercy is staffed entirely by volunteer crewmembers.
-Mercy Ships volunteers assume responsibility for all the costs of their trip to the Africa Mercy, including round-trip airfare and other travel costs, immunizations, passports, insurance, and fees for room and board.
+Like past Mercy Ships vessels, the Africa Mercy is staffed by volunteer crewmembers.
+Mercy Ships volunteers assume responsibility for the costs of their trip to the Africa Mercy, which can include round-trip airfare and other travel costs, immunizations, passports, insurance, etc.

 Approximately 400 people live and work onboard the Africa Mercy during its field service period.
-In addition to surgical and medical services, volunteers handle every task in the daily life of the ship, including crew operations, maintenance and repairs, cooking, housekeeping, childcare, teaching, and the Mercy Ships health education and infrastructure development projects that take place on land.
+In addition to surgical and medical services, volunteers handle every task in the daily life of the ship, including crew operations, maintenance and repairs, cooking, housekeeping, teaching in the Preschool through 12th Grade Academy, and the Mercy Ships health education, training, and advocacy projects (ETA) that take place on ship and land.
 Volunteer postings for a wide range of jobs generally range from two weeks to two years in length.
-In addition, some crewmembers serve as permanent staff on board the ship for the entire 10 months of each field service.
-Annually Mercy Ships has more than 1,600 volunteers helping in locations around the world.
-That includes more than 900 volunteers from 60 nations serving each year in Africa with 400 of those onboard the Africa Mercy at any given time.
-During each field service, approximately 200 local employees from the present host nation also serve as day workers on the ship.
+Some crewmembers extend their service commitments and live for many years on board the ship.
+Annually Mercy Ships has more than 1,600 volunteers serving on the Africa Mercy hailing from 40-60 nations at any given time.
+During each field service, approximately 260 local employees from the present host nation also serve as day workers on the ship and at the Hospital Outpatient Center (HOPE Center).

 Volunteer crewmembers can also choose to serve as blood donors for the ship's surgical procedures.
 When they arrive at the ship, they may volunteer to have their blood types tested and recorded.
 They are paged when surgeries requiring their blood types are scheduled, and they donate blood immediately before the procedure.